fredkozlowski/nyc-zoning-timeline/readme.md

    pip install pdfplumber
    ```

-3. Download the `extract.py` script to your local machine.
+3. Download the repository to your local machine.

 ## Usage

-1. Place the `extract.py` script in the same directory as your PDF files (Article01.pdf through Article14.pdf).
+1. Place the scripts in the same directory as your PDF files (Article01.pdf through Article14.pdf).

 2. Open a terminal or command prompt and navigate to the directory containing the script and PDF files.

 3. Run the script using Python:

    ```
+   python extract.py
-   python pdf_title_extractor.py
+   python convert.py
    ```

-4. The script will process all available PDF files from Article01.pdf to Article14.pdf.
+4. The scripts will process all available PDF files from Article01.pdf to Article14.pdf.
 It will skip any files that are not found.

 5. After processing, check the following output files:
    - `all_outputs.txt`: Contains the extracted titles and dates from all PDFs.
    - `all_debug_outputs.txt`: Contains debugging information for all PDFs.
+   - `amendments.js`: The extracted information formatted for web display

+6. You can run the website locally using `python -m http.server 8080`.
+It should be accessible at localhost:8080.

 ## Output Format